erofcon/ragmind/README.md

 ## 🧠 Language Model Setup

-> **Note:** To run this project, you’ll need access to a Large Language Model (LLM), either by hosting one locally or by using an existing service like **OpenAI's ChatGPT**.
+> **Note:** To run this project, you’ll need access to a Large Language Model (LLM), either by hosting one locally or by
+> using an existing service like **OpenAI's ChatGPT**.
-> For a local setup, you can explore tools like [LM Studio](https://lmstudio.ai/) as an example solution for deploying and managing language models on your own machine.
+> For a local setup, you can explore tools like [LM Studio](https://lmstudio.ai/) as an example solution for deploying
+> and managing language models on your own machine.
+>
+> **Configuration:** LLM settings can be customized in the `settings.py` file to suit your specific requirements,
+> whether you're using a local model or an external service.
+>

-> **Dependency Notice:** Before running the project, ensure you download the necessary model dependencies by executing the `download_deeps.py` script:
+> **Dependency Notice:** Before running the project, ensure you download the necessary model dependencies by executing
+> the `download_deeps.py` script:
 > ```bash
 > python download_deeps.py
 > ```